SakineMazlomyar/headphones-project/README.md

 ## Description:
 SmartHeadphones is single page application.
 It uses nodejs and graphql in backend and react/typescript i frontend.
+This uses latest node version and mongodb database.
 SmartHeadphones has paypal sandbox as pay solution.

 ## To Run in Dev mode